AruniMishra/aws/awsTutorial/AWS.md

 - An error occurred (AccessDenied) when calling the PutObject operation: Access Denied"

       Add permission to the kms:GenerateDataKey action.
 This permission is required for buckets that use default encryption with a custom AWS KMS key.

+- When using server-side encryption with customer-provided encryption keys (SSE-C), you must provide encryption key information using the following request headers:

+      x-amz-server-side-encryption-customer-algorithm – This header specifies the encryption algorithm.
+The header value must be “AES256”.

+      x-amz-server-side-encryption-customer-key – This header provides the 256-bit, base64-encoded encryption key for Amazon S3 to use to encrypt or decrypt your data.

+      x-amz-server-side-encryption-customer-key-MD5 – This header provides the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+Amazon S3 uses this header for a message integrity check to ensure the encryption key was transmitted without error.

 ## ECS